oneananda/AWS_Operations/Learning/008 AWS API Gateway/README.md

 AWS API Gateway supports WebSocket APIs, enabling real-time, two-way communication between clients and servers.
 This is especially useful for applications that require live updates, such as chat applications, live sports scores, or financial tickers.

+### Custom Authorizers with OAuth 2.0 and JWT Tokens:

+Custom authorizers allow you to implement complex authentication and authorization logic by using AWS Lambda functions to validate incoming tokens, such as OAuth 2.0 tokens or JSON Web Tokens (JWT).
+This can be used to enforce granular access controls.

 ---